WWI Shoulder-wing monoplane (actually a license-built Morane-Saulinier type “H”, slightly modified) with a rotary engine.

 More efficient and powerful biplanes came into service, and the operational life of the Pfalz E types was comparatively short on the Western Front.
 They continued to serve on the Eastern Front as trainers.

-The flying scale model Pfalz was donated to the Museum in Nov 2009 by the builder/owner Robert Baslee of Airdrome Aeroplanes in Holden.
+The flying scale model Pfalz was donated to the Museum in Nov 2009 by the builder/owner Robert Baslee of Airdrome Aeroplanes in Holden, MO.
 Baslee has built 20 different designs of World War I airplanes and he built two of the planes that appeared in "Amelia", the 2009 movie about the pioneer pilot Amelia Earhart.